Examples Of Various Ways To Invite People To Hang Out

 If you make a more general offer to hang out, and the other person isn't interested, they may say something like, "Yeah sure, maybe we could do that sometime soon", but then they'll change the subject, and they won't follow up later.
 They'll be "busy" if you later try to nail them down in the future.
 The other way they could turn you down would be to say, "Hm, maybe...
 I don't know.
 I'm kind of busy these days" when you initially ask.

 On the other hand, they may actually be up for hanging out, but you've just caught them in a hectic patch of their lives.
 You could always try again later.
 Usually you'll have a clearer answer once you've asked about three times.
 You can ask a second time fairly soon, then if they still say no, give it some time before trying once or twice more.
-If they still can't make it either they're politely brushing you off, or they've shown they've got too much going on to have time for new friends anyway.
+If they still can't make it either they're politely brushing you off, or they've shown they've got too much going on to have time for new or closer friends.

 This is when your suggestion is pretty solid.
 The other person has to consider your invitation and let you know their answer fairly soon.